Eileenzyf/ISO-App-Prediction/README.md

    - Model performance: R square.
 The final model is expected to have a R squared 20% higher than the initial simple linear regression model.
    - Business sense: Ask the user to rate the app (thumbs up or thumbs down) and calculate the ratio.

-_Note_: Project charters should actually be more detailed than this!
-But this is where the charter belongs.

 ## Repo structure

 ```